 Eligible Activities Cost Maximums and Guidance A. Training for FireSmart Positions.
 Refer to the recommended job descriptions for the training required for each position.
 Only qualifications identified in the job descriptions are eligible for funding.
-Required training breakdown for each proposed position

-B. Local FireSmart Representative training (free, virtual).
-Refer to Appendix 5 for more information on the FireSmart Canada Neighbourhood Recognition program.
-C. Home Partners Program - Wildfire Mitigation Specialist training for new applicants to the HPP program.
-Up to \$8,500 per workshop plus required \$350 annual HPP enrolment fee per trained WMS To become a WMS, the HPP workshop (max.
+Required training breakdown for each proposed position B. Local FireSmart Representative training (free, virtual).
+Refer to Appendix 6 for more information on the FireSmart Canada Neighbourhood Recognition program.
+Required cost estimate in WS1 C. Home Partners Program - Wildfire Mitigation Specialist training for new applicants to the HPP program.
+To become a WMS, the HPP workshop (max.
 10 attendees) must be completed.
 The workshop facilitation fee is \$6,000.
 After that, an annual enrollment fee is required for each trained WMS to access the required HPP tools and resources.
-Refer to Appendix 5 for more information on the HPP program.
-D. Home Partners Program - Wildfire Mitigation Specialist annual enrollment fee for applicants with an existing HPP program.
-Up to \$350 per trained WMS for HPP enrollment fees This fee is for new WMS that have completed their training and those renewing their registration with FireSmart Canada.
+Refer to Appendix 6 for more information on the HPP program.
+Up to \$8,500 per workshop plus required \$350 annual HPP enrolment fee per trained WMS D. Home Partners Program - Wildfire Mitigation Specialist annual enrollment fee for applicants with an existing HPP program.
+This fee is for new WMS that have completed their training and those renewing their registration with FireSmart Canada.
 Note this yearly fee is mandatory for all WMS to remain active in British Columbia.
-E. Cross-train fire department members only to include structural fire and interface wildfire training.
+Up to \$350 per trained WMS for HPP enrollment fees E. Cross-train fire department members only to include structural fire and interface wildfire training.
 The following are the only courses eligible for funding: Wildfire Risk Reduction Basics Course (free, online course for non-forest professionals that provides an introduction to the key concepts to minimize the negative impacts of wildfires in BC.)
-Fire Life &amp; Safety Educator (public education course for fire safety education).
-ICS-100 (Incident Command System - introduction to an effective system for command, control, and coordination of response at an emergency site; available online).
-SPP-WFF1 Wildland Firefighter Level 1 (includes S-100, S-185, ICS-100).
-S-100 Basic fire suppression and safety (basic fire suppression training for contract crews) and S-100A (annual refresher).
-S-185 Fire entrapment avoidance and safety (general knowledge course on wildfire safety and entrapment avoidance for local governments, contract crews, and First Nations).
-S-231 Engine Boss (training for structure protection program in a WUI event).
-WSPP-115 (training for structure protection unit crews) and WSPP-FF1(train the trainer).
-Task force leader (for structure protection only; course for wildfire personnel to monitor and assess specialty resources that work together to accomplish a common wildfire task).

-Structure Protection Group Supervisor (GrpS) (for structure protection only; course for wildfire personnel to implement assigned portion of the Incident Action Plan and be responsible for all operations conducted in the division/group).
-G. Cross-train emergency management personnel:

-Introduction to Emergency Management in Canada (basic concepts and structure of emergency management).
+Required cost estimate in WS1 Fire Life & Safety Educator (public education course for fire safety education).
+Required cost estimate in WS1 ICS-100 (Incident Command System - introduction to an effective system for command, control, and coordination of response at an emergency site; available online).
+Required cost estimate in WS1

+SPP-WFF1 Wildland Firefighter Level 1 (includes S- 100, S-185, ICS-100).
+Required cost estimate in WS1 S-100 Basic fire suppression and safety (basic fire suppression training for contract crews) and S-100A (annual refresher).
+Required cost estimate in WS1 S-185 Fire entrapment avoidance and safety (general knowledge course on wildfire safety and entrapment avoidance for local governments, contract crews, and First Nations).
+Required cost estimate in WS1 S-231 Engine Boss (training for structure protection program in a WUI event).
+Required cost estimate in WS1 WSPP-115 (training for structure protection unit crews) and WSPP-FF1(train the trainer).
+Required cost estimate in WS1 Task force leader (for structure protection only; course for wildfire personnel to monitor and assess specialty resources that work together to accomplish a common wildfire task).
+Required cost estimate in WS1 Structure Protection Group Supervisor (GrpS) (for structure protection only; course for wildfire personnel to implement assigned portion of the Incident Action Plan and be responsible for all operations conducted in the division/group).
+Required cost estimate in WS1 G. Cross-train emergency management personnel: Required cost estimate in WS1 Introduction to Emergency Management in Canada (basic concepts and structure of emergency management).
 ICS-100 (introduction to an effective system for incident command, control, and coordination of response at an emergency site; available online).